JoshuaEll/AI_Project/README.md

 ### Phased Array Antenna:
 This uses a Stepped frequency continuous wave radar inside a phase array, to find the item that is hidden and what kind of item it is.
 The way this works is that the synthesized pulse hits the object, creates ringing, which each different tone has to be known before the scan, and returns as something known as the Late Time Response(LTR).
 The returned radiation contains  information, which can be used to identify any objects hidden.
-The issue that exists with this method is that the Complex Natural Resonant (CNR) frequencies that are inside of the LTR are not just from the hidden object, but also from the surroundings being hit by the radiation, since the CNR frequencies independent of the shapes, and thus it can end up messing with the end result.
+The issue that exists with this method is that the Complex Natural Resonant (CNR) frequencies that are inside of the LTR are not just from the hidden object, but also from the surroundings being hit by the radiation, since the CNR frequencies are independent of the shapes, it can end up messing with the resulting image.
 Another part that corrupts the results is the length of time needed for each section of the body to return to the transmitter and receiver.[6]

 ![alt text](https://github.com/tr201/AI_Project/blob/main/GitHubImages/PhasedArrayAntenna.png)
 (Figure 1,Phased Array Imaging, [6])